-When ever you buy ‘bulk’ powder from IA Super Pharma it will be sent to you in a loose powder form sealed in a pure nitrogen environment.
+Whenever you buy bulk peptides powder from IA Superpharma it will be sent to you in a loose powder form sealed in a pure nitrogen environment.
 There are two methods for rebottling the powder into usable formats.

-If you ordered 1 gram of HGH bulk powder you will receive a pouch with between 10g and 14g total powder weight – why is this you ask?
-Because the 10-14g contains the 1g of HGH but evenly dispersed through the mannitol salt that is used as the lattice work binder for the rehydration and freeze drying process known as ‘lyophilisation’.
+1 gram of HGH bulk powder is equivalent to between 10g and 14g total powder weight.
+Why is this you ask?
+Because the 10-14g contains the 1g of HGH but evenly dispersed through the mannitol salt.
+It is used as the latticework binder for the rehydration and freeze-drying process known as ‘lyophilisation’.

 The formula is 1000mg divided by 3.7mg = 270 vials then 10,000mg (or the total weight of the mannitol sine some customers prefer more or less mannitol per order) divided by 270 vials is 37mg.
 Then add the 3.7mg and you have a total vial powder weight of 40.7mg.
 You then need a microgram scale to measure out 40.7mg and make a small scoop that holds this weight.
 I used to make a tin foil scoop to hold the powder weight required and it was very effective.